laila-chammaa/CryptocurrencyApp/README.md

 Built a clean architecture app in Android using Jetpack Compose.

+Used Retrofit to make network calls to an API.

 Used: MVVM, Use Cases, Jetpack Compose, Dependency Injection with Dagger Hilt.

 Coin Paprika API: